Fuel Economy Tips for Boat Owners

 Understand How Fuel Economy Works in Marine Engines

 Marine engines face different challenges than car engines.
 Water resistance, load weight, and engine tuning all affect fuel consumption.
-Outboard motors typically run at higher RPMs and under variable loads, which can reduce efficiency if not managed well.
+Outboard motors typically run at higher RPMs and under variable loads.
+This can reduce efficiency if not managed well.

 Fuel economy depends on: